 Windows 10 Fall Creator’s Update has been out for a while now.
 If you haven’t got it yet, you will soon.
 You can try manually installing the update via Windows 10 Update Assistant.
-We’ve already discussed several key features of the Fall Creator’s update, leaving out several as well.
+We’ve already discussed several key features of the Fall Creator’s update, leaving out several.
 Windows is a popular desktop OS used by many people from different countries.
 Not all of them are physically identical, or capable.
 This is why alongside the new set of features and changes, the OS has also made improvements that make it more accessible to people with disabilities.
 Windows 10 Fall Creator’s Update introduces a new feature called color filter.

 Use Keyboard Shortcut

-Anytime while using your Windows 10 machine, simply press Windows + Ctrl + C and you’ll immediately notice your screen go black and white.
+Anytime while using your Windows 10 machine, press Windows + Ctrl + C and you’ll immediately notice your screen go black and white.
 This keyboard shortcut is one of the fastest ways to apply the Grayscale filter.
 The problem is, that’s the only color filter you can apply using keyboard shortcuts.

 Use the Settings App